Help provide a safe haven

 Other things to consider

-Weekends and free time - You will have every weekend off from volunteering and this is the perfect time to explore everything this beautiful country has to offer.
+Free time – You will get two days off every week, which will fall on different days to ensure the sanctuary has all the required support seven days a week.
+This may not always fall over the weekend.
+This is the perfect time to explore everything this beautiful country has to offer.
 You are more than welcome to simply relax around the accommodation but most volunteers will use this time to travel and see the country.
-Further down this page you will come across many suggestions and ideas on where you could go.
-Alternatively, if you are looking to head further afield, then you may be interested in one or more of the organised weekend trips we run.
+If you are looking to head further afield, then you may be interested in one or more of the organised weekend trips we run.